make2explore/make2explore_YouTube/ESP-Boards/ESP8266/ESP-Cloud-Weather-Station/Source_Code/comingSoon.md

-We referred an excellent tutorial by Rui Santos to develop this tutorial/project, We used diffeent sensors and slightly modified the code as per our system.
+We referred an excellent tutorial by Rui Santos to develop this tutorial/project, We used different sensors and slightly modified the code as per our system.
 You can refer this tutorial for your project.